microsoft/fast/packages/web-components/fast-foundation/src/data-grid/data-grid.spec.md

 - Manages keyboard navigation across the grid.

 ### Risks and Challenges
-- It is not yet clear how cells with focusable children work.
 - Unique identifiers are not required per row/data item, this may cause an unstable relationships between data rows and component representations.

 ### Prior Art/Examples